DavidNash2024/Win32xx/samples/DialogTemplate/Readme.txt

 DialogTemplate Sample
 =====================
+A dialog box template is the binary data that describes the dialog box.
+A dialog template can be used as an alternative to a resource script to define and create a dialog.
+The CDialog class can use the dialog template to create the dialog.

 This program identifies the dialogs within the selected exe or dll file and displays them in a tree view.
 When a dialog is selected in the tree view, the dialog template is written to rich edit view in a form that can be copied to another program.

+The program will reconstruct the dialog template array from the text output in the rich edit view.
+It will then use this array with CDialog to display the dialog.

+The contents of the rich edit view can be saved to a header file.

+Note that this application will fail to display a dialog if it contains a custom control.

 Features demonstrated in this example
 =====================================